jeevanu345/MacOS-Automation-tool-/README.md

     <key>Minute</key>
     <integer>30</integer>
 </dict>

-Examples:
+Change the <integer> values to whatever time you want the app to run (24-hour format).

+Example:

-10:00 PM → Hour: 22, Minute: 00
+22 and 00 for 10:00 PM

-6:45 AM → Hour: 6, Minute: 45
+6 and 45 for 6:45 AM

 🔐 5.
-Remove or Update Any Passwords Inside automation.app
+Update or Remove the Password (Important!)

-Open the automator app:
+Open the automation.app file in Automator:

+Bash

-open -a Automator /Users/jeevan/automation.app
+open -a Automator /Users/yourname/automation.app

-If you find:
+If you see anything like this in a "Run Shell Script" action:

+Bash

-echo "OldPassword" | sudo -S some-command
+echo "YourOldPassword" | sudo -S some-command

-➡️ Replace or remove it.
+Update it with your password or remove the sudo requirement if not needed.

-⚙️ 6.
-Install the LaunchAgent (Final Ready Code)
+🗂 6.
+Install the LaunchAgent

-Copy the plist:
+Now copy your updated .plist file to the correct system folder:

+Bash

-cp com.jeevans.backupscript.plist ~/Library/LaunchAgents/
+cp com.jeevan.backupscript.plist ~/Library/LaunchAgents/

-Load and activate it:
+Then load it to activate:

+Bash

-launchctl load ~/Library/LaunchAgents/com.jeevans.backupscript.plist
+launchctl load ~/Library/LaunchAgents/com.jeevan.backupscript.plist